yajra/laravel-datatables-docs/buttons-config.md

 ```

 ### DataTable Base Namespace/Directory
-This is the base namespace/directory to be created when a new DataTable was called.
+This is the base namespace/directory to be created when a new DataTable is called.
-This directory is appended on default Laravel namespace.
+This directory is appended to the default Laravel namespace.

 **Usage:**
 ```php artisan datatables:make User```